-It has become clear over the past couple of years that lithium batteries could pose a safety risk if they are not prepared or shipped in accordance to the appropriate transport regulations.
-IATA (the International Air Transport Association) has noted that the increasing usage of lithium batteries for many consumer goods has triggered the need to better manage the transportation risks associated.
+It has become clear over the past couple of years that lithium batteries are posing a real safety risk if they are not prepared or shipped in accordance with appropriate transport regulations.
+In particular, IATA (the International Air Transport Association) has noted that their increasing usage as the preferred energy source for many consumer goods has triggered the need to better manage the transportation risks associated with lithium batteries.

 How will this initiative change bulk lithium battery shipments?

 Please help us to ensure the safe transport of all your UN 3090 and UN 3480 items by following these simple steps when preparing your consignment as of 1st of January 2017:

 - add a Shipper's Declaration for Dangerous Goods to your shipping documentation.
 Note that this declaration should only be completed by DG-trained personnel;